-- Maternity Staff and BFI key workers actively working on ensuring babies get the best start in life.
-All staff continue to attend training updates on BFI and Skin to Skin is initiated for all deliveries.
+- Maternity Staff and BFI key workers actively working to ensure babies get the best start in life.
+All staff continue to attend training updates on BFI Breastfeeding and Relationship Building and Skin to Skin is initiated for all deliveries. - NHS Borders has an active peer support programme offered to all breastfeeding women.